DeepMind

 No relevant quotes found.

-There are several governance entities listed in the framework that seem to be providing some level of oversight.
+The company has a large amount of councils that advise management on AI risk matters, but the only structures mentioned are “appropriate corporate governance bodies” and the “appropriate governance function”.
 To improve further, the company should clarify whether these are advisory bodies or oversight bodies, as per the Three Lines model.

 Quotes: